VernonGrant/gnu-c-language-manual/markdown/Pointer-Comparison.md

 Pointers](Void-Pointers.md)) and the other is another pointer type, the comparison operator converts the `void *` pointer to the other type so as to compare them.
-(In standard C, this is not allowed if the other type is a function pointer type, but that works in GNU C.)
+(In standard C, this is not allowed if the other type is a function pointer type, but it works in GNU C.)

 Comparison operators also allow comparing the integer 0 with a pointer value.
-Thus works by converting 0 to a null pointer of the same type as the other operand.
+This works by converting 0 to a null pointer of the same type as the other operand.